marty90/fast-exam/README.md

 ```

 ### Open Questions
 Questions of type `open` are classical open-answer questions, where a blank space is left for the answer.
 Fast Exam can optionally print a solution text in the solution PDF.
-Set `codestyle: true` if the solution is code, thus must be escaped and printed within as `texttt`.
+Set `codestyle: true` if the solution is a piece code, thus must be printed as `texttt` and escaping Latex syntax.
+You can set `solutionfontsize: N` to print the solution at `<N>`pt (default is 10).

 ```yaml
 - question: Text of the exercise